francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 - The annotation of the returned path must be lower or equal ($rel$) than the annotation of the return value of the method.
 - The returned path must be in the standard form of the returned type
 - All the parameters that are not unique must be in the standard form of their original.
-These conditions are essential for having a method modular system. // TODO: elaborate more?
+These conditions are essential for having a method modular system. // TODO: da cambiare un po' e rielabora anche un po' di piu'

 Note that the system does not allow to return _null_ or a _method call_ because they are easy to be desugared, as it is shown in the following examples:
 $ {...; ret null} equiv {...; var "fresh" ; "fresh" = null ; ret "fresh"} $